-Composting at home is one of the easiest, most effective and environmentally friendly ways of

-The District Council recommends that developers play an active role in encouraging residents to compost organic household waste.
-The Council will work collaboratively with developers who seek to improve the sustainability of new dwellings, particularly through the use of no or low cost measures.
+Composting at home is one of the easiest, most effective and environmentally friendly ways of recycling organic waste.
+Organic waste in a landfill site degrades to form who seek to improve the sustainability of new dwellings, particularly through the use of no or low cost measures.
 Clearly the provision of compost bins within new dwellings with gardens is such a measure.
 For the price of a compost bin, often around £20 per property, a reduction in the total volume of household waste of around a tenth and around one third of mixed garden and food waste can be achieved for each household that takes up composting.